List of former zoos and aquariums: Clacton Pier Dolphinarium

 The Clacton Pier Dolphinarium was originally designed as an Olympic sized public swimming pool, and opened in 1932.
 The pool was closed to the public in 1971 due to falling income, and converted to a dolphinarium.
 The dolphins were all moved out of the facility in 1979 when a storm severely damaged the tank on New Year's Day.
 After storm damage was repaired, the facility continued to be used.
 Nemo, the last orca at the facility, was moved to Windsor Safari Park on June 26, 1985.
 A slide was installed after Nemo left, and the facility was used as a water park until at least 1988.

 Clifton Fish Aquarium

 The Clifton Fish Aquarium was located in Clifton near Abdullah Shah Ghazi's shrine in Karachi, Pakistan.
 It was opened in 1965.

+Clinch Park Zoo

+The Clinch Park Zoo was located in Traverse City, Michigan, displaying american fauna such as bison and bears.
+It closed in 2006.

 Coventry Zoo

-Located in Whitley, Coventry, England in 1966 and closed in 1980.
+Located in Whitley, Coventry, England, in 1966 and closed in 1980.
 Briefly hosted a dolphinarium and was famous for its Impi statue at the entrance.

 Cross's Menagerie

-Cross's Menagerie, a zoo at 18 Earle Street Liverpool, was founded in 1882 by William Cross (1840-1900), one of the biggest animal dealers in England.
-After Cross died, his children William Simpson Cross (1873-1920) and James Conrad Cross (1879-1952) took over the business.
+Cross's Menagerie, a zoo at 18 Earle Street Liverpool, was founded in 1882 by William Cross (1840–1900), one of the biggest animal dealers in England.
+After Cross died, his children William Simpson Cross (1873–1920) and James Conrad Cross (1879–1952) took over the business.